luowangda/Scon-ABSA/README.md

 ```

 ### Credits
-* The code of this repository partly relies on [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch).
+The code of this repository partly relies on [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch).
-* We would like to express my gratitude to the authors of the [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch) repository.
+I would like to express my gratitude to the authors of the [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch) repository.
-* The Supervised Contrastive Loss devised in this paper is partly inspired by [Supervised Contrastive Learning (Khosla and Tian, et al.)](https://proceedings.neurips.cc/paper/2020/file/d89a66c7c80a29b1bdbab0f2a1a94af8-Paper.pdf), we would like to express my gratitude to the authors of this paper.
+Thanks for Khosla, Tian, and et al, this article was inspired by the paper [Supervised Contrastive Learning](https://arxiv.org/pdf/2004.11362.pdf).